 The Charts menu will provide you with 5 year charts of the most common indexes and commodities.
 Services shows what I can do for investors and companies.
 Under About you can find information about me, of course this Introduction, but also the Disclaimer and References, presenting the corresponding sites of used pics.
 FAQ shows exactly that, the Search menu provides a standard searching option but also an advanced menu.
 The News/Blogs/Conference menus describe in a summarized way each featured news- or blog feed, or the conferences I deemed interesting.

 Seekingalpha describes what to expect from the site www.seekingalpha.com.
-I started my writing over there, and still publish on it and have my subscription service running at this site, so I think it is interesting enough for many people to check it out.
-The Company menu features the sponsoring companies, a group of companies I feel represent some of the best in the industry although I am completely biased of course, so don't take my word for it.
+I started my writing over there, and still publish on it once in a while and have my subscription service running at this site, so I think it is interesting enough for many people to check it out.
+The Company menu features the sponsoring companies, a group of companies I feel represent some of the more interesting in the industry although I am completely biased of course, so don't take my word for it.

 The Links menu shows a lot of links I have found to be useful over time, and I summarized them in my own way.
-Contact contains a contact form to reach out to me, Testimonials shows some acclaim I received from various people linked to the mining industry, and Subscribe gives you another opportunity to subscribe yourself to my free newsletter, which will provide you with 1-3 articles on company analysis a month.
+Contact contains a contact form to reach out to me, Testimonials shows some acclaim I received from various people linked to the mining industry, and Subscribe gives you another opportunity to subscribe yourself to my free newsletter, which will provide you with a variable number of articles on company analysis each month.

 You are free to discuss everything with me or ask questions, I just try to answer you as good as I can.
 Always remember I am no registered investment advisor so always do your own due diligence and contact your own registered investment advisor.
 The articles I will provide will vary from a 5-8 pages Quick Analysis identifying some of the main characteristics/flaws/risks/catalysts of individual stocks, to Extensive Analysis research reports about individual stocks or more stocks at once, sometimes up to 15-20 pages or more.
 Methods used can vary from fundamental analysis (EV, FCF, DCF, resource potential, NAV, risks, management, local context, permitting, macro trends for metals/minerals, etcetc), to technical analysis.